 Note: Mitsubishi M70(other than M700 that operate Citizen machines) and Heidenhain TNC640 controls require installation on a separate Windows PC that has access to the Machine’s control.

 Important!
-On the bottom of the Edge Pro you will find its serial number.
-It’s important to write down or take a picture of this number; you will need this number once it is time to register and configure your Edge Pro.
+On the bottom of the Edge you will find its serial number.
+It’s important to write down or take a picture of this number; you will need this number once it is time to register and configure your Edge.

-Connect the Edge Pro into your company’s Primary Network Switch via ethernet using the outermost ethernet port (ETHERNET 2); once this is done, make sure the ethernet port light is on before proceeding.
+Connect the Edge into your company’s Primary Network Switch via ethernet using the innermost ethernet port (ETHERNET 1); once this is done, make sure the ethernet port light is on before proceeding.

-Once you have connected the Edge Pro successfully to your Primary Network Switch, take your machine's Dedicated Network Switch and run an ethernet connection to the Edge Pro through the inner ethernet port (ETHERNET 1).
+Once you have connected the Edge successfully to your Primary Network Switch, take your machine's Dedicated Machine Switch and run an ethernet connection to the Edge through the outer ethernet port (ETHERNET 2).

-Turn on the Edge Pro; the button with the MachineMetrics logo on it is the power button.
+Turn on the Edge; the button with the MachineMetrics logo on it is the power button.

 Enabling Machine Data Collection